Bhodrolok/Community4All/README.txt

 Troubleshooting:
 If the above does not work, you will need to change the python path to match where you installed pyton on your own device.

 1. Find the path where your python.exe is installed in your own system
 2. Copy that path
-3. Go into community-main/virt/ and open pyvenv.cfg in any editor and past the path from step 1 into the file and save
+3. Go into community-main/virt/ and open pyvenv.cfg in any editor and paste the path from step 1 into the file and save

 What we have available on the website: